 Submitting manuscripts and illustrations ▽

 [Prepared for Yale Southeast Asia Studies monograph series but applicable to most scholarly books, monographs, and journals.
 View or download a printable booklet of this guide in PDF format.
-Refer to the separate SEAS Monograph Styles (2016) for details of spelling, punctuation, etc., intended for copyeditors and proofreaders, but helpful to authors as well.]
+Refer to the separate SEAS Monograph Styles (2018) for details of spelling, punctuation, etc., intended for copyeditors and proofreaders, and the more condensed SEAS Styles for CE, intended for copyeditors.
+Both are helpful to authors as well.]

 Part I — Preparing manuscript and components